My English boyfriend Joe and I experienced a big earthquake in Japan.

 We’ve decided to choose No.2.

 We called the number, but so many people were calling at the same time.
-So we used an online chat system.
+We used an online chat system.
 100 people were waiting to chat.
-But it is chatting system, no fee to wait, we just needed to open the page.
+But it is chatting system, no fee to wait, we just needed to open the web page.
 We could do whatever until our turn.

-30 minutes later, we got to talk to the agent and could change our flight smoothly.
+30 minutes later, we got our turn to chat with the agent and could change our flight smoothly.

 We booked a flight for the Monday morning.

-We went to the airport earlier just in case.
+We went to the airport much earlier than usual just in case.
 We checked in, passed the carry-on luggage check, and arrived at the passport control.

 The person saw Joe’s passport and stopped him.